 We all know Vegas is built in a desert and we are taught from very early on that deserts are hot.
-Images of camels and scorpions, mirages and people dying of thirst (that won’t happen in Vegas).
-But the truth is not all deserts are hot, some are mind-numbingly cold (the Antarctic and Arctic are the worlds 2 biggest).
+Images of camels and scorpions, mirages, and people dying of thirst (that won’t happen in Vegas).
+But the truth is not all deserts are hot, some are mind-numbingly cold (the Antarctic and Arctic are the world’s 2 biggest deserts).
 The defining characteristic of a desert is the lack of rain.
 So what kind of desert is the Vegas desert?

 Well, it’s the Mojave Desert for starters, and the truth is, during the summer it’s an absolute scorcher.
 Day and night the Temperatures are very high.
 See the graphs below.
 It’s located only a few miles from death valley, which ranks as one of the hottest places on earth, and while Vegas isn’t quite on par with there, it’s not always too far off!